Ideal for Summer Season

 Climb ashore to see the small village nestled into the bay and get a true taste of culture for the people who live here.
 The residents are welcoming and friendly towards all their visitors so spend some time here and try some locally sourced and prepared food before continuing to explore the area.

 Cooling off from the super hot black sand is easy with an interesting dive site directly beneath the waves.
-The lava flow on the land continues in to the depths and makes an intersting sight, especially with the small critters who now reside with the black sand.
+The lava flow on the land continues into the depths and makes an interesting sight, especially with the small critters who now reside with the black sand.

 - Day 11